-About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus, diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
-A neuro-optometrist, such as Chula Lerdvoratavee, OD, can help you regain visual function, memory, and balance while reducing blurriness, dizziness, double-vision, and other related symptoms following a stroke.
+About 60% of stroke survivors develop some form of visual impairment, such as convergence problems, strabismus (eye turns), diminished central or peripheral vision, eye movement abnormalities, or other visual perceptual defects.
+A neuro-optometrist, such as Chula Lerdvoratavee, OD, can help you regain visual function, memory and balance, while reducing blurriness, dizziness, double-vision and other related symptoms following a stroke.

 What is a Stroke?

 A stroke occurs when there is an interruption of the blood flow to an area of the brain.

 The initial symptoms of a stroke typically include sudden loss of speech, vertigo, confusion, weakness or paralysis on one side of the body, headache, seizure and ocular disruptions.

 Strokes can be classified into 2 main categories:

 - Ischemic strokes.
 These strokes, which comprise the vast majority of all CVAs, are caused by a blockage of an artery (or, rarely, a vein).
 This is most commonly caused by atherosclerosis, a condition where a fatty substance (called “plaque”) collects in your arteries, causing blood clots and blocking the arteries.

 - Hemorrhagic stroke.
 These CVAs are caused by blood vessel ruptures in the brain.
 This type of stroke tends to be caused by high blood pressure, injury, bleeding disorders, aneurysm and abnormal blood vessels.

 Certain strokes are preceded by brief episodes of stroke symptoms known as transient ischemic attacks (TIA), which are temporary interruptions of blood supply to the brain.
 Those having experienced a TIA typically experience fleeting blindness that occurs in one eye and rapidly resolves within a few minutes.